We recently tried out the Willaston and windmills circular walk in Wirral, beginning at Hadlow Road Railway Station.

 At the station, you will find the Station Master’s House Cafe with cosy seating areas and a beautiful courtyard.
 They serve freshly prepared, homemade food, cakes and hand-roasted coffee.

-They also have a takeaway hatch, which was perfect for us to grab a coffee and a cake to enjoy on our walk.
+They also have a takeaway hatch, which was perfect for grabbing a coffee and a cake to enjoy on our walk.
 In addition to the outdoor seating areas, the café also features a dog-friendly section.

 This raspberry blondie was amazing!
 And I am still dreaming about their coffee.